ldwillia/SL3ME/README.md

 https://arxiv.org/pdf/1705.07762.pdf

 ################ USAGE INSTRUCTIONS #####################################
 The file SL3ME.py is a python3 library containing a single function called "calculate_SLME".
-It can also be called as a script to plot an example using CdTe.
+It can also be called as a script to plot an example using mock CdTe absorbance data.

 The calculate_SLME function expects a function in the directory called "am1.5G.dat".
 This is the AM1.5G solar spectrum, found at: https://www.nrel.gov/grid/solar-resource/assets/data/astmg173.xls